castrations/CrowdstrikeFix/README.md

 This should delete it automatically if not dm me.

-If you don't trust this I can send the files manually for you to setup using WinPE / ADK, It's just the startup file and a bat file.
+If you don't trust this I've posted the files manually for you to setup using WinPE / ADK, It's just the startup file and a bat file.

 Contact x.com/_ln